AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 FYI

 At 15 years old, teens can apply for minor restricted licenses if extenuating circumstances require them to drive on their own before they turn 16.
-Qualifying exemptions are the illness or disability of a family member, participation in a vocational training program, or unusual economic hardships.
+Qualifying exemptions are the illness or disability of a family member, participation in a vocational training program, or unusual economic hardships7.

 To get their provisional licenses, they must be 16 years old and have had their learner’s licenses for at least six months.
 Teens are allowed to drive independently, but they need to abide by a handful of restrictions.
 Driving with their provisional licenses, they cannot do the following: